Scroll for more

 62% of states don't require Holocaust education in schools.

-48% of Millenials and Gen Z cannot name a concentration camp.
+48% of Millennials and Gen Z cannot name a concentration camp or ghetto.

 This is the default image